rudeboybert/rudeboybert.github.io/research/research.md

-I've developed a recent interest in forest ecology, in particular the interspecies competition model of Canham et al (2004), collaborating with [Prof. David Allen](http://www.middlebury.edu/academics/bio/faculty/node/352418) in the Biology Department at Middlebury College.
+I've developed a recent interest in forest ecology, in particular the interspecies competition model of Canham et al (2004), collaborating with [Prof. David Allen](http://www.middlebury.edu/academics/bio/faculty/node/352418) in the Biology Department at Middlebury College (See Presentations -> 2017-08-10 ESA).

 #### **Data & Code**